hairysnake/node-db-update/README.md

 ### Central tents of the concept :

 * Easy to understand and use
-* Almost no up-front cost
+* Almost no up-front cost (the simplest case - no configuration needed - DATABASE_URL)
 * General and detailed documentation available describing all the necessary commands
 * Every developer can make changes in the database without deep knowledge of sql commands (json -> sql transformation) and datatypes (types mapping)
 * Advanced user is not limited (possibility to write native queries)